-Issues/ Barriers Identified Recommendations Comments/ ADA Requirements 11.
+Issues/ Barriers Identified Recommendations Comments/ ADA I 11.
 Staff Facilities a) Security Staff Facilities The guard booth is provided as a shelter against weather and for use during breaks by security staff, who are expected to walk around the station site and physically address emergency situations.
-Inform all contractors of their ADA obligations Station Security services are contracted out and an ADA evaluation of the facilities used by the station security was not conducted as it is not Public Accessible and the Security Contractor requirements require the guards to be able to walk around the station site and physically address emergency situations. b) Trash / Dumpster Enclosure The gate at trash dumpster is on an ADA compliant route but the gate does not appear to be accessible.
+Inform all contractors of their ADA obligations Station Security services are contracted out and an ADA e was not conducted as it is not Public Accessible and the S to be able to walk around the station site and physically ac b) Trash / Dumpster Enclosure The gate at trash dumpster is on an ADA compliant route but the gate does not appear to be accessible.
 Provide accessible gate to dumpster 203.9 Employee Work Areas.
-Spaces and elements within employee work areas shall only be required to comply with 206.2.8, 207.1, and 215.3 and shall be designed and constructed so that individuals with disabilities can approach, enter, and exit the employee work area.
-1991 Standards.
+Spaces and elements with comply with 206.2.8, 207.1, and 215.3 and shall be design disabilities can approach, enter, and exit the employee work 1991 Standards.
 4.1.1 (3) (3) Areas Used Only by Employees as Work Areas.
-Areas that are used only as work areas shall be designed and constructed so that individuals with disabilities can approach, enter, and exit the areas.
-These guidelines do not require that any areas used only as work areas be constructed to permit maneuvering within the work area or be constructed or equipped (i.e., with racks or shelves) to be accessible
+Area and constructed so that individuals with disabilities can ap do not require that any areas used only as work areas be area or be constructed or equipped (i.e., with racks or she ithin employee work areas shall only be required to igned and constructed so that individuals with work area.